jvelasquezm1/GCP-RAG-Chatbot/README.md

 - Verify documents in Firestore have an `embedding` field
 - Review backend logs for RAG retrieval errors
 - If no documents are found, the system will fall back to general knowledge responses

+**Ingestion script errors?**

+- Verify `GEMINI_API_KEY` and `GCP_PROJECT_ID` are set in `.env` file
+- Ensure Firestore API is enabled in your GCP project
+- For local development, authenticate: `gcloud auth application-default login`
+- Check that the input file/directory exists and is readable
+- Verify file format is supported (`.md`, `.markdown`, `.pdf`, `.txt`)
+- Review ingestion logs for detailed error messages
+- Ensure PyPDF2 is installed correctly: `pip install PyPDF2`